suyinwb/At_One_Glance/README.md

 Compute the p-value using statistical analysis.
 Compare p-value to the significance level.
 Reject (or fail to reject) the null hypothesis and generate the conclusion.

+There are two main forms of the t-test that we use: the one-sample t-test and the two-sample t-test.
+The one-sample t-test is used to determine whether there is a statistical difference between the means of a sample dataset and a hypothesized, potential population dataset.
+In other words, a one-sample t-test is used to test the following hypotheses:

+H0 : There is no statistical difference between the observed sample mean and its presumed population mean.
+Ha : There is a statistical difference between the observed sample mean and its presumed population mean.